 The Social Justice and Diversity Graduate Research Fellows program brings together graduate students from across the disciplines in a community to support and promote research in the areas of social justice and diversity.
-The fellowship facilitates networking and interdisciplinary collaborations, provides a platform for feedback and mentoring, and creates a space where new projects can be discussed and promoted.
+The fellowship facilitates networking and interdisciplinary collaborations, provides a platform for feedback and mentoring, and creates a space where new projects can be developed and promoted.

 Fellows are placed into three- to five-person research teams under the guidance of a faculty or post-doctoral mentor based on topic of interest.
-Teams meet regularly through the spring and fall semesters to share progress on individual research projects, share best practices and serve as a sounding board.
+Through class sessions and additional meetings, teams work together through the spring and fall semesters to share progress on individual research projects, share best practices and serve as a sounding board.

 The Social Justice and Diversity Fellowship is supported by the Office of Diversity & Inclusion, the School of Education, and the School Psychology and Counselor Education Program.